FruitbatM/trail-run-adventures/TESTING.md

 ## Test Case 5

-> As a potential customer I want to view product details so I can decide will I make the purchase.
+> As a potential customer I want the ability to view product details so I can decide will I make the purchase.

 **Description:**
 Verify product detail page works as expected.